 Module 1: The Role of Acute Care Prescribing in the Opioid Epidemic

-1.25 AMA PRA Category 1 Credit(s)
+- 1.25 AMA PRA Category 1 Credit(s)™

-- List the risk factors of opioid use for acute care patients
+- List the risk factors of opioid use for acute care patients.

-- Detect the factors that could potentially influence acute care opioid prescribing
+- Detect the factors that could potentially influence acute care opioid prescribing.

-Module 2: Perioperative Pain Care Management
+Module 2: Perioperative Care Coordination

-1.75 PRA Category 1 Credit(s)
+- 1.75 AMA PRA Category 1 Credit(s)™

-- Describe the impact of uncoordinated care
+- Describe the impact of uncoordinated perioperative care.

-- Identify two areas of improvement for your patients’ care coordination
+- Identify two areas of improvement for your patients care coordination.

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University of Michigan Medical School and Michigan OPEN.
-The University of Michigan Medical School is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint provider-ship of the University of Michigan Medical School and Michigan OPEN.
+The University of Michigan Medical School is accredited by the ACCME to provide continuing medical education for physicians.